 cannot be done without the permission of the wife.
 By analogy, qiyaas, other methods

 of contraception are permitted if they do not involve destruction of life or opening the door to various forms of immorality.

-Copulation in advanced pregnancy is discouraged.
-Copulation with suckling mothers, ghayla,
+Coitus in advanced pregnancy is discouraged.
+Coitus with breast feeding mothers, ghayla,

 is an act of love and not mere physical satisfaction.
 It should be approached with that end in mind.
-Foreplay is a sunnat and it allows both parties to be psychologically and physiologically prepared.
-It is preferable that there
+It is preferable that

 are a few conditions in which coitus is prohibited for health or religious reasons.
 Coitus with menstruating women is forbidden.
 The same applies to women in the period of post-natal or post-abortion